arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/delete_api_aqlfunction.md

 a descriptive error message

 @RESTRETURNCODE{404}
-If the specified user user function does not exist, the server will respond with *HTTP 404*.
+If the specified user function does not exist, the server will respond with *HTTP 404*.

 @RESTREPLYBODY{error,boolean,required,}
 boolean flag to indicate whether an error occurred (*true* in this case)